Rahul-Raviprasad/Design-Patterns-using-JS/README.md

 Using JavaScript in an inline form as this is inflexible The use of document.write where native DOM alternatives such as document.createElement are more appropriate. document.write has been grossly misused over the years and has quite a few disadvantages including that if it's executed after the page has been loaded it can actually overwrite the page we're on, whilst document.createElement does not.
 We can see here for a live example of this in action.
 It also doesn't work with XHTML which is another reason opting for more DOM-friendly methods such as document.createElement is favorable.
 Knowledge of anti-patterns is critical for success.
 Once we are able to recognize such anti-patterns, we're able to refactor our code to negate them so that the overall quality of our solutions improves instantly.

+## Notes on AMD and CommonJS Standards

+Both AMD and CommonJS are valid module formats with different end-goals.

+AMD adopts a browser-first approach to development, opting for asynchronous behavior and simplified backwards compatibility but it doesn't have any concept of File I/O. It supports objects, functions, constructors, strings, JSON and many other types of modules, running natively in the browser.
+It's incredibly flexible.

+CommonJS on the other hand takes a server-first approach, assuming synchronous behavior, no global baggage and attempts to cater for the future (on the server).
+What we mean by this is that because CommonJS supports unwrapped modules, it can feel a little more close to the ES.next/Harmony specifications, freeing us of the define() wrapper that AMD enforces.
+CommonJS modules however only support objects as modules.